Cevaru/fingerprintjs/docs/api.md

 The returned object fields:

 - `visitorId` The visitor identifier
-- `confidence`.`score` The confidence score.
-    This is a number between 0 and 1 that tells how much the agent is sure about the visitor identifier.
-    The higher the number, the higher the chance of the visitor identifier to be true.
-- `confidence`.`comment` Additional information for the confidence score.
-A human-readable text.
 - `components` A dictionary of components that have formed the identifier.
     The keys are the component names.
     `value` is a component value (in case of success).